-- Combined, PFL and DBL benefits must not amount to more than the 26-week benefit maximum during any 52 consecutive calendar weeks.
+- PFL and DBL benefits combined must not amount to more than the 26-week benefit maximum during any 52 consecutive calendar weeks.

-- Unlike DBL, PFL is designed to provide expanded benefits for employees (regardless of gender) for paid family leave and not related to the employee's own health condition.
+- Unlike DBL, PFL is designed to provide expanded benefits for employees (regardless of gender) for paid family leave not related to the employee's own health condition.

 - PFL is fully funded by employees and does not require any employer contributions.
 DBL requires employer contributions.

 How Does PFL Relate to the FMLA?

 If you are an employer with 50 or more employees in New York, effective January 1, 2018, you will need to comply with the federal Family and Medical Leave Act (FMLA) and the NY PFL.
 View an overview of key differences between the FMLA and NY PFL.